Industrial Ethernet: Application environment

 Industrial use requires consideration of the environment in which the equipment must operate.
 Factory equipment must tolerate a wider range of temperature, vibration, physical contamination and electrical noise than equipment installed in dedicated information-technology wiring closets.
-Since critical process control may rely on an Ethernet link, economic cost of interruptions may be high and high availability is therefore an essential criterion.
+Since critical process control may rely on an Ethernet link, the economic cost of interruptions may be high and high availability is therefore an essential criterion.
 Industrial Ethernet networks must interoperate with both current and legacy systems, and must provide predictable performance and maintainability.
 In addition to physical compatibility and low-level transport protocols, a practical industrial Ethernet system must also provide interoperability of higher levels of the OSI model.
-An industrial network must provide security both from intrusions from outside the plant, and from inadvertent or unauthorized use within the plant.
+An industrial network must provide security both from intrusions from outside the plant, and inadvertent or unauthorized use within the plant.

 When an industrial network must connect to an office network or external networks, a firewall system can be inserted to control exchange of data between the networks.
 This network separation preserves the performance and reliability of the industrial network.

-Industrial environments are often much harsher, often subject to oil sprays, water sprays, and physical vibrations, so often industrial Ethernet requires a more rugged and watertight connector on one or both ends of the Cat-5 or Cat-6 cable, such as M12 connectors or M8 connectors, rather than the 8P8C connectors commonly used in homes and businesses.
+Industrial environments are often much harsher, often subject to oil sprays, water sprays, and physical vibrations, so often industrial Ethernet requires a more rugged and watertight connector on one or both ends of the Cat 5 or Cat 6 cable, such as M12 connectors or M8 connectors, rather than the 8P8C connectors commonly used in homes and businesses.